Published On: Mar 04 2013 11:57:04 AM CSTUpdated On: Mar 06 2016 01:00:00 AM CST

 1950: Silly Putty is introduced as a toy by marketing consultant Peter Hodgson, who packaged one-ounce portions of the rubber-like material in plastic eggs.
 The material, which was discovered in 1943 in General Electric's laboratories, could be stretched, rolled into a bouncing ball or used to transfer colored ink from newsprint.
 While there was originally no application for the material, Hodgson saw a sample and realized its potential as a toy, making him a millionaire when it took off.

-1946: Actor Martin Kove, best known for his roles in the 1980s movies "The Karate Kid" (pictured, left) and "Rambo: First Blood Part II," is born in Brooklyn, N.Y.
+1946: Actor Martin Kove, best known for his roles in the 1980s movies "The Karate Kid" (pictured, left) and "Rambo: First Blood Part II," is born in Brooklyn, New York.

 1946: Guitarist and singer-songwriter David Gilmour, best known for his work with the rock band Pink Floyd, is born in Cambridge, England.

-1940: Hall of Fame baseball player Willie Stargell is born in Earlsboro, Okla.
+1940: Hall of Fame baseball player Willie Stargell is born in Earlsboro, Oklahoma.
 Over his 21-year career with the Pittsburgh Pirates, Stargell batted .282, with 2,232 hits, 423 doubles, 475 home runs and 1,540 runs batted in, helping his team capture six National League East division titles, two National League pennants and two World Series.
+He died of complications related to a stroke at the age of 61 on April 9, 2001.

 1926: Economist Alan Greenspan, who served as the Federal Reserve chairman under four different U.S. presidents from 1987 to 2006, is born in New York City.